 Wild winter storms and a rising tide greeted me for this seasonal re-visit.
-Steps from the beach to the church of St Winwalloe now began five feet above the level of the sand, due to recent storm action.
+Steps from the beach to the church of St. Winwalloe now began five feet above the level of the sand, due to recent storm action.
 The cove was white with foam and the view out to sea was interrupted by regular explosions of white against the black rocks of the headland.
-From the bank above the church, I saw a similar site in the adjacent Dollar Cove, as weekending visitors scoured the beach, with metal detectors or by eye, for dislodged Spanish dubloons.
+From the bank above the church, I saw a similar site in the adjacent Dollar Cove, as weekending visitors scoured the beach, with metal detectors or by eye, for dislodged Spanish doubloons.

 Wide open space at the beach for Sally and Stuart.